THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Finally, the way satellite phones typically work is that you have “minutes”.
-Your phone dials and connects using these “minutes”, even when using the phone as a router to check emails and whatnot.
+Finally, the way satellite phones typically work is that you have “data minutes”.
+Your phone dials and connects using these “data minutes”, even when using the phone as a router to check emails and whatnot.

 You purchase the phone and then you need a SIM card and plan (prepaid or monthly) from a service provider, just like you would your cell phone.

-Here are an example of monthly service places through Roadpost, our provider.
+Here are an example of monthly service places through Roadpost, our original provider.

 Iridium Go – $140/month – Unlimited Data/Text + 200 voice minutes

 Iridium – $115/month – 200 minutes